OkkeVanEck/distributed_systems_lab/README.md

 module load intel-mpi/64/5.1.2/150

 # Run simulation.
-srun -n $SLURM_NTASKS --mpi=pmi2 python "${SIMDIR}<simulation_name>"
+srun -n $SLURM_NTASKS --mpi=pmi2 python3 "${SIMDIR}<simulation_name>"
 ```

 As you can see, the default script contains placeholder lines for
 specifying some SLURM variables.
 These are:
+ - `-J` for the name of the job that will be shown in the queue
+ - `-o` for the output path of the *.out* file from the SBATCH script
  - `-n` for the number of tasks that will be spawned
  - `-N` for the number of machines you want to use for the tasks
  - `-t` for the time after which the job is shutdown by DAS-5.

-These need to be filled in after the job is created.
-The Python and MPI modules
+These need to be filled in after the job is created. `--parition=defq` makes
+sure that all reserved nodes are in one cluster.
+The Python and MPI modules are
-are loaded as well, which are needed for working with **mpi4py**.
+loaded as well, which are needed for working with **mpi4py**.
 All code
 needed for running the simulation can be added underneath the default lines.

 In order to run a program on multiple nodes, we use the `srun` command.
 A